Community Living at Rome with Purpose

 Using a computer and the Internet during your time at Rome with Purpose for any illegal activity (pornography, pirating, etc.) will be liable for immediate dismissal.
 We reserve the right to inspect any and all files stored in private areas using our network.

 When we live in community, just like when we live as a family, we each have specific responsibilities that we share.
 During the semester program, students will be expected to help with cooking and cleanup during our community meal times.
 You will be expected to do your own laundry.
 (A European-style washing machine will be provided.
 In Europe, laundry is generally hung on racks or clotheslines to dry.)
-Common areas will be cleaned by personnel at the convent but each student is responsible to keep their room decent and in order.
+Individual rooms as well as common areas will be cleaned by personnel at the Convent but each student is responsible to keep their room decent and in order.